-Swiping a credit card has replaced tearing a ticket stub as the mode of entry to a small but growing number of entertainment events -- from Miley Cyrus concerts to the NCAA Men's Final Four.
-But the practice has critics complaining that the new systems exclude unbanked consumers and inhibit competition.
+Swiping a credit card has replaced tearing a ticket stub as the mode of entry to a growing number of entertainment events.
+No card?
+No entry

 Over the past few years, some performers, sports teams and venues have opted to use only paperless tickets for at least some of their ticket sales.
 The major ticket issuers Ticketmaster and Veritix (whose paperless ticket site is called Flash Seats), offer the option to clients whose tickets they sell.
 Among those that have gone digital: Justin Bieber, Keith Urban, Bruce Springsteen, the Detroit Lions and the Houston Rockets.

 With paperless tickets, you must use a credit or debit card to purchase a seat either online or in person.
 You get into the event by showing a photo ID and swiping the same card you used to buy the ticket.

 Because paperless tickets can’t be purchased with cash or a check, some fans will find it difficult to gain access — or at least the most desirable seats — at popular events.
 Depending on the venue, you may be able to use a prepaid debit or gift card, but they’re not officially supported by Ticketmaster or Veritix.

 That’s prompted a chorus of complaints from consumer groups.
 “There is a significant portion of Americans who are unbanked or underbanked, who simply don’t have a credit card or debit card,” says John Breyault, vice president of public policy for the National Consumers League.
 “They’re probably out of luck.”